Icinga/icinga2/doc/3-monitoring-basics.md

 all problems should be alerted again.
 Solution is simple - schedule a `fixed` downtime starting at 23:00 and ending at 24:00.

-Unlike a `fixed` downtime, a `flexible` downtime end does not necessarily happen at the provided end time.
-Instead the downtime will be triggered by the state change in the time span defined by start and end time, but then last a defined duration in minutes.
+Unlike a `fixed` downtime, a `flexible` downtime will be triggered by the state change in the time span defined by start and end time, and then last for the specified duration in minutes.

 Imagine the following scenario: Your service is frequently polled by users trying to grab free deleted domains for immediate registration.